 Make a Game Out of It

-Sure, there are books and apps that will tell you where Hidden Mickeys are located.
+Sure, some books and apps will tell you where Hidden Mickeys are.
 But that takes all the fun out of it!
 Make it a game to see who in your group can find the most Hidden Mickeys during your trip.
 Use these rules to make it a fair match:

 - It must be a true Hidden Mickey.
 Not part of the ride or decor.